 Take The Wheel Of A Sailing Yacht In Halifax, Nova Scotia

-Board the 45-foot luxury sailing yacht, J. Farwell, in the Halifax Harbor and set out on a scenic adventure that’s so much more than a typical sunset cocktail cruise.
+One of the best things to do in Halifax is to board the 45-foot luxury sailing yacht, J. Farwell, in the Halifax Harbor and set out on a scenic adventure that’s so much more than a typical sunset cocktail cruise.

 Working with the experienced and helpful crew, you’ll learn the art of sailing: pulling up the sails, tacking (turn maneuvers), and even taking the wheel if you wish.
 As you enjoy the spectacular Nova Scotia coastline glide by, keep your eyes peeled for dolphins, whales, and other wildlife commonly seen in Halifax Bay.